-GMF returns to London – two different genres, two distinct styles, one unique event!
+GMF returns to London and Wroclaw – two different genres, two distinct styles, two unique events!

-This Spring, Southbank Centre’s Royal Festival Hall shall once again reverberate with music from universally acclaimed video games.
-Firstly, BAFTA-nominated original scores of The Last of Us games will take the stage, inviting the audience to a journey through the soundscapes of post-apocalyptic USA.
+This Spring, Southbank Centre’s Royal Festival Hall in London and Wroclaw’s National Forum of Music shall once again reverberate with music from universally acclaimed video games.
+BAFTA-nominated original scores of The Last of Us parts I & II will take the stage, inviting the audience to a journey through the austere soundscapes of post-apocalyptic USA.

 After a short rest, the magical harmonies of Faerûn will beckon the listeners to continue the musical adventure.
 The Philharmonia Orchestra, joined by Hertfordshire Chorus, shall perform the mesmerising music from Baldur’s Gate 3, the most recent entry to the legendary role-playing game franchise.